0xjba/WhatsAuto/README.md

 Great!
 Now that we’ve imported pywhatkit, we are all good with the automation part.

-Just put the recievers phone number followed by the message & finally the time to send the message.
+Just put the recievers phone number followed by the message 💬 & finally the time to send the message 💬.

 ```py
 pywhatkit.sendwhatmsg("+919*********","Hello World",15,00)